ConnectedLib/course-in-a-box/modules/designing-connected-learning-services/_posts/2001-02-01-logic-models.md

 ### Activities

-With an idea of your outcomes and available resources, next you should go back to the other areas of the logic model and add what you think you will create to reach the outcome using the resources you have available.
+With an idea of your outcomes and available resources, next you should go back to the other areas of the logic model and add what you think you will create to reach the outcomes using the resources you have available.
 It’s not until you get to this part of the logic model that you begin to define the program or service you will develop.
 Think about the outcomes you want to achieve, consider the resources you have available, what will you be able to design that connects to each of those.

-In this section you will add the things you will do to use the resources, create your outputs, and reach your outcomes.
-The activities may include hosting co-design sessions with community partners, it may include working with colleagues to update policies, you might meet with your colleagues to brainstorm different aspects of the service.
+In this section, you will add the things you will do to use the resources, create your outputs, and reach your outcomes.
+The activities may include:

+- hosting co-design sessions with community partners
+-  working with colleagues to update policies
+- meeting with colleagues to brainstorm different aspects of the service

 Those are the types of activities you list in the activities section of the logic model.

 <div class="callout videos" markdown="1">
 <iframe src="https://www.youtube.com/embed/paA1lljoQeg" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>